mozilla/zamboni/docs/api/topics/firefox_os_addons_review.rst

     .. note:: Requires authentication and the Extensions:Review permission.

     Returns the list of add-ons in the review queue.
+Any add-on with at least one pending version is shown in the queue, even if the add-on itself is currently public.

     **Request**